 Easy Blueberry Peach Pie

 This delicious recipe came from my dear friend Catherine Petros, and appears in my cookbook “Fresh Tastes.”
 The book’s recipe testers loved how the creamy, buttery flavor of the custard – and the crust – complemented the texture of the fruit.
 Many people fear the challenge of pie making, but this one is especially easy – and rewarding too.
-No messing with a top crust – and you can even use a prepare pie crust if you want.
+No messing with a top crust – and you can even use a prepared pie crust if you prefer.

 Peach Blueberry Pie Recipe Ingredients